DevAkaya/Elysium/Source/Non-Lore/Manifesto/Prelude.md

 Multitudes of thy writings proceeds my book Elysium.
 The largest non-technological production I author in my lifetime.
 A Science-Fiction writing thereof is the quintessential signature of my essence and the lore of my game studio; Alterra.

 We reside in a dominion (Literally: The World) that is indeed bounteous in reward to the tyrants and the sociopaths (Including the latter).
-Therin, you will surely find multitudes of people who are stricken with ignorance and foolishness; These are heathens who are patrons to only themselves.
+Therein, you will surely find multitudes of people who are stricken with ignorance and foolishness; These are heathens who are patrons to only themselves.
 Thereby, this is a book of which it's substrates are nested in my ideology founded upon my philosophical pillars.

 Verily, this is a writing which will invoke discord among multitudes of souls.
 I shall indeed receive.